How are galaxies assigned to halos? Searching for assembly bias in the SDSS galaxy clustering: Results and Discussion

 \section{Results and Discussion}

-\subsection{constraints and interpretations}
+\subsection{Constraints and Interpretations}

-Our constraints on the assembly bias parameters fall into two main categories.
-First, the satellite assembly bias parameter $\asat$ and the second, the central assembly bias parameter $\acen$.
-As shown in Figure \ref{fig:bias}, for all the eight luminosity-threshold samples in the SDSS DR7 data, our constraints on the parameter $\asat$ are consistent with zero.
-On the other hand, our constraints on the parameter $\acen$---albeit not tightly constrained---show a trend which can be summarized as the following.
+In this section, we present the constraints derived for the two assembly bias parameters: the satellite assembly bias parameter ($\asat$) and the central assembly bias parameter $\acen$.
+As shown in Figure \ref{fig:bias}, for all the five luminosity-threshold samples in the SDSS DR7 data, our constraints on the parameter $\asat$ are consistent with zero.
+On the other hand, our constraints on the parameter $\acen$--- albeit not tightly constrained--- show a trend which can be summarized as the following.
 In the most luminous galaxy samples, i.e. $M_{\rm r} < -21.5$ and $M_{\rm r} < -21$, $\acen$ is poorly constrained and the constraints are equivalent to zero.
-As we investigate less luminous samples, $M_{\rm r} < -20.5 , -20, -19.5$, our constraints on $\acen$ shift toward positive values, with the $M_{\rm r}<-20$ sample favoring the highest values for $\acen$.
-Furthermore, the posterior constraints on the assembly bias parameters in the slightly fainter samples, i.e. $M_{\rm r} < -19$ and i.e. $M_{\rm r} < -18.5$, are consistent with zero.
-In the faintest galaxy sample, i.e. $M_{\rm r} < -18$, our constraints favor negative values of $\acen$.
+As we investigate less luminous samples, $M_{\rm r} < -20.5 , -20, -19.5$, our constraints on $\acen$ shift toward positive values, with the $M_{\rm r}<-20.5$ sample favoring the highest values for $\acen$.

-The underlying theoretical consideration for explaining the assembly bias of the central and satellite galaxies are different.
+According to \citet{decorated}, the underlying theoretical considerations for explaining assembly bias (as formulated in the decorated HOD model) of the central and satellite galaxies are different.
 The large scale clustering---or the two halo term in the galaxy clustering---is mainly governed by the clustering of the central galaxies.
 The central galaxy clustering can be thought as the weighted average over the halo clustering.
 The large scale bias of the dark matter halo clustering depends not only on mass, but also on the other properties of halos beyond mass, such as concentration (\citealt{weschler2006,gao2007,miyatake2016}), spin (\citealt{gao2007}), formation time (\citealt{gao2007, li2008}), and maximum circular velocity of the halo $V_{\rm max}$ (\citealt{sunayama2016}).

 In particular, findings of \citet{weschler2006} and \citet{sunayama2016} have demonstrated that for halos with mass bellow the collapse mass ($M \leq M_{\rm col} \simeq 10^{12.5}\; M_{\odot} $) the large scale bias of high-$V_{\rm max}$ (or equivalently high-$c$ halos at a fixed halo mass) is larger than that of the low-$V_{\rm max}$ (low-$c$ halos).
 This signal reverses and weakens for the high mass halos ($M \geq M_{\rm col}$).
 Note that the halo concentration traces the maximum circular velocity $V_{\rm max}$ such that halos with higher $V_{max}$ have higher concentration and vice versa (see \citealt{prada2012}).
 For halos described by NFW profile, at a fixed halo mass, halos with higher values of concentration have higher values of $V_{\rm max}$.